ansible/ansible/docs/docsite/rst/vault.rst

 `````````````````````````

 Since Ansible 2.4, the recommended way to provide a vault password from the cli is
-to use the :option:`--vault-id` cli option.
+to use the :option:`--vault-id <ansible-playbook --vault-id>` cli option.

 For example, to use a password store in the text file :file:`/path/to/my/vault-password-file`: